Apache Spark Performance Tuning: Spill, Skew, Shuffle, Storage

 10class DataUpdatedEvent(DataEvent):

-11 """Concrete implementation of a data event for when data is updated."""
+11 """Concrete event fired when data is updated."""

 12